po1sigala/live/01-Class-Content/13-ORM-dev/01-Activities/10-Stu_Async-Await/README.md

 * As a developer, all my CRUD commands should still work when querying the database.

-* As a developer, my code should be less cluttered with promises and instead use async / await for easier readability.
+* As a developer, my code should be less cluttered with promises and instead use `async` / `await` for easier readability.

 ## Acceptance Criteria

 * It's done when a book can still be created, updated, and deleted from the database.

-* It's done when my 'seed.js' no longer uses promises and utilizes async / await.
+* It's done when my `seed.js` no longer uses promises and utilizes `async` / `await`.

 ---